 To access the a Census Roster, you must be listed as the primary instructor AND your class must have already started.
 You will be able to make changes to your census roster until the deadline has passed.

 INSTRUCTORS OF POSITIVE ATTENDANCE CLASSES MAY USE THESE SAME PROCEDURES TO CLEAR THEIR ROSTERS OF "NO SHOW" STUDENTS.

 IMPORTANT: Please review your class rosters periodically during the first three weeks of instruction (add period) to determine if all students participating in your class(es) are officially registered.
 If you have students participating in your class(es) and they do not appear on your roster(s), do not allow the student to continue to participate.
-Send the student directly to the office of Admissions and Records to reconcile the situation.
+Send the student directly to the office of Admissions and Records to officially enroll.

 The "Drop/No Show/Reinstate/Census Roster” link will disappear from your faculty dashboard 7 days after census.
-After that, drops will need to be processed through Admissions & Records.
+After that, drops will need to be processed through Enrollment Services.

 Students who have been officially dropped by their instructor (using the portal) will not have to do anything further to drop the course (in person or on Moodle).
 Please allow 24 hours from instructor drop on portal to sync with drop in Moodle.